Unique NASA Opportunity to Launch Rockets (2014)

 About the Program

 Up to ten teams will be selected to take part in this competition.
 To qualify for the competition, interested teams of approximately four students will be required to submit a Notice of Intent to Compete, in which they name their team members and committed faculty mentor.
-Teams are allowed to seek advise from Industry, Tripoli, NAR, and others.
+Teams are allowed to seek advice from Industry, Tripoli, NAR, and others.
 WSGC will fund project construction for participating teams with budgets of up to $1000 each, and will also provide teams with specific hardware as noted below.
 Engineering teams will compete to design a one-stage, high-powered rocket that will achieve an apogee of 3000 ft as accurately as possible.
 The competition will also include design analysis, oral presentation, and assessment of data results, scored by professional engineers from both academia and industry.
-A first, second and third prize*** ($5000, $2500 and $1000 respectively) will be awarded to teams with the highest scores.
-Additionally, there will be a separate $2000 prize for first place among teams wishing to compete as "non-engineering" teams.
-Teams competing for this prize are not permitted to compete for the general first, second and third prizes.
+Scoring of the design report and post flight report will focus on the data system design and its performance.
+The flight competition would concentrate on the 3000 ft. altitude and the “return from flight clock.
+A first, second and third prize ($5000, $2500 and $1000 respectively) will be awarded to teams with the highest scores.
+Additionally, there will be a separate $2000 prize for first place among teams wishing to compete as "non-engineering" teams; teams competing for this prize are not permitted to compete for the general first, second and third prizes.
+The four prize-winning teams will be eligible to enter their rocket in the Regional Rocket Competition, a competition for top teams in the nine Great Midwestern Space Grant states (Wisconsin, Ohio, Missouri, Minnesota, Michigan, Kansas, Iowa, Indiana, Illinois).

 ** Additional Funding will be provided to those teams advancing to the Regional Competition.